jsummers/imageworsener/readme.txt

    channel.
 For highest quality, use "1,1".
 Default is (probably) "2,2".
    Each factor must be between 1 and 4.
 Not all combinations are allowed, for reasons unknown to the author of IW.

+ -webpquality <n>
+   webp-style quality setting to use if a WEBP file is written.
+This is on a scale from 0 to 100.
+Default is 80.

  -quiet
    Suppress informational messages and warnings.